Articles in this section

 EDI entitlement counting rules for EDI profiles

-• Custom-created EDI profiles are applicable as individual trading partner counts.
+• Custom-created EDI profiles are applicable to individual trading partner counts.

 • The EDI profile count may differ from the trading partner count since multiple profiles can be created for a single trading partner.